TetraSDF: Analytic Isosurface Extraction with Multi-resolution Tetrahedral Grid: Method

 The Jacobian $\mathbf{J}_\mathcal{T}$ describes how barycentric weights vary \wrt spatial displacements, and therefore controls the direction-dependent sensitivity of feature updates during backpropagation.
 Anisotropy in $\mathbf{J}_\mathcal{T}$ leads to uneven effective learning rates along different directions.
 For the six-tetrahedra subdivision used in our encoder (\cref{fig:tetsubdiv_mtd}), the average local metric $\mathbf{M} = \tfrac{1}{6}\sum_\mathcal{T} \mathbf{J}_\mathcal{T}^\top \mathbf{J}_\mathcal{T}$ is inherently anisotropic: directions orthogonal to the cube body diagonal are disproportionately amplified.
 To mitigate this geometric bias, we introduce a global linear preconditioner $\mathbf{A}^*$ and feed $\mathbf{x}' = \mathbf{A}^* \mathbf{x}$ into the encoder.
 This transformation makes it isotropic and reduces the spectral condition number from $16.39$ to $5.05$.
 For simplicity, we reuse $\mathbf{x}$ to denote the preconditioned coordinates hereafter.
-The explicit form and derivation of $\mathbf{A}^*$ are given in \cref{supp:global_preconditioner}.
+The explicit form and derivation of $\mathbf{A}^*$ are given in Appendix~\ref{supp:global_preconditioner}.

-\subsection{Initial skeleton extraction from the encoder}
+\subsection{Initial Skeleton Extraction from the Encoder}

-We begin by extracting the vertices and edges of $\mathcal{C}$ as our initial skeleton.
+Naively enumerating all $\mathcal{C}_{\mathbf{x}}$ is prohibitive at multi-resolution scales, so we propose a tensorized algorithm that exploits shared plane normals with level-dependent offsets to extract the vertices and edges of $\mathcal{C}$ as an initial skeleton.
 Since cell vertices are the intersections of tetrahedra across resolutions, we exploit the grid’s regularity by representing $\mathcal{C}$ as a union of parallel-plane sets.
 The slopes of the tetrahedral subdivisions are constant across resolution levels, their normals are shared, while their offsets vary.
 Thus, multiple planes can be compactly represented as sharing a single normal but differing in offset.
 We denote the set of unique normals as $\mathcal{N} = \{\mathbf{n}_0, \mathbf{n}_1, \dots, \mathbf{n}_i, \dots\}$, and, for each normal $\mathbf{n}_i$, define the associated offsets across all resolution levels as $\mathbf{d}^{(i)} = [\,d^{(i)}_0,\, d^{(i)}_1,\, \dots\,]^\top$.

 Vertices are extracted as intersections of three or more planes with linearly independent normals, and edges as intersections of two or more non-parallel planes.
 Note that the tetrahedral subdivision in Fig.~\ref{fig:tetsubdiv_mtd} involves only six fixed plane normals, while their offsets vary across resolution levels.
 By grouping a small set of shared normals with their corresponding offsets, the extraction process can be efficiently implemented using parallel tensor operations.
 For the detailed algorithm, refer to Appendix~\ref{sec:polycomplex-construction}.